Skip to Content

 How can winter dormancy cause yellow leaves on plants?

-In the growing season, plants use the photosynthesis process to convert carbon dioxide, water, and other salts to carbohydrates and conserve energy.
+In the growing season, plants use photosynthesis to convert carbon dioxide, water, and other salts to carbohydrates and conserve energy.

-Then in winter months, these are used by the plant roots to supply the nutrients for the plant.
+Then in winter, these are used by the plant roots to supply the nutrients for the plant.
 Removing the chlorophyll will cause the leaves to become yellow, orange, or red.

 The plant is no longer growing; it focuses on survival by going dormant during winter.